anushkap0/Gravitational-Wave-Signal-Classification/README.md

 ## Project Overview

-This project focuses on detecting and classifying gravitational wave signals from noisy space data using deep learning.
-A Convolutional Neural Network (CNN) model is trained on spectrogram images to automatically identify patterns corresponding to different types of gravitational wave signals.
+The project deals with identifying and recognizing gravitational wave signals through noisy space signals using deep learning.
+The CNN is trained to classify patterns that occur in spectrograms related to different kinds of gravitational wave signals.

-Gravitational waves are ripples in spacetime caused by massive cosmic events such as black hole mergers.
-Detecting these signals is challenging due to high levels of noise, making this an ideal application for AI.
+Gravitational waves are distortions in space-time that arise due to catastrophic celestial events like black hole collisions.
+These are difficult to detect due to the presence of significant amounts of noise.
 ---

 ##  Objective